 Extra Weekly Readers

-We usually have a few leftover Weekly Readers, so I add these to the packet.
+If you have any leftover Weekly Readers, add these to the packet.